ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/optimize_amp.md

 ---
 $title: Optimize your hosted AMP pages
 $order: 2
-description: 'The AMP runtime is optimized for speed and if your AMP pages are served by an AMP cache, they are fully optimized and offer the highest loading performance...'
+description: 'The AMP runtime is optimized for speed and if your AMP pages are served by an AMP cache, they are fully optimized and offer the highest loading performance ...'

 formats:
   - websites